The interplay between GRESB and IFRS S2 in real estate sustainability

 Previously, these metrics were overseen by the Sustainability Accounting Standards Board (SASB).
 However, the ISSB has now assumed responsibility for the SASB Standards.
 These industry-based metrics can be found in the IFRS’ Industry-based Guidance on implementing Climate-related Disclosures, which provides sector-specific insights and aligns closely with the specific risks and opportunities in different industries.

-The importance of sectoral standards
+The importance of IFRS S2 and other sectoral standards in real estate

 With the current influx of generalized ESG reporting regulations, it is crucial that sectoral standards remain a clearly visible beacon to help investors navigate the distinct nuances of each industry.
 This is especially relevant for real estate, a unique asset class that requires a specialized disclosure framework, which cannot be fully captured by sector-agnostic standards.
 This is because real estate assets generate significant sustainability impacts spanning across energy consumption, water usage, waste generation, and a variety of additional elements that are best understood with reference to aspects such as location and property type, amongst other factors.